santu5496/caemanagement/replit.md

-# Auto Dealership Management System
+# AutoMarket - OLX-Style Vehicle Marketplace

 ## Overview

-A Flask-based web application for managing and displaying vehicle inventory.
-The system provides a customer-facing catalog for browsing vehicles and an admin interface for managing listings.
-Built as an MVP with in-memory storage, the application handles vehicle listings with image uploads, search/filter functionality, and basic admin authentication.
+A Flask-based automotive marketplace web application similar to OLX, designed for buying and selling vehicles.
+The platform features a modern, mobile-first design with an intuitive customer catalog for browsing vehicles and a seller dashboard for managing listings.
+Built as an MVP with in-memory storage, the application provides comprehensive vehicle listings with image uploads, search/filter functionality, and streamlined seller authentication.

 ## User Preferences